narwhalacademy/zebra-crossing/README.md

 - **Stop automatically downloading any and all photos and videos your receive:**
   - `Settings → Chats → Save to Camera Roll: Off`

-#### Learn about your phone’s Emergency SOS feature

-- iOS: `Settings → Emergency SOS`
-- Android: `Settings → Safety & emergency → Emergency SOS`

-#### Secure the rest of your passwords
+### 🙃 Secure the rest of your accounts

-You made unique passwords for important accounts in `Level 2`, now it’s time to deal with the rest of your online accounts.
+You made unique passwords for important accounts in `Level 2`, but you should plan out a day to deal with the rest of your online accounts.
+It's not an urgent task, which is why we've put so far down the list, but it will require quite a bit of time and effort.
+Feel free to do this now or mark it as a to-do for later.

 - **Make a list of any active accounts and any accounts with your private information.** Don’t worry about finding every last account, you can always deal with them later.
 - **If you no longer use the account, consider logging in to deactivate/delete it.** A few accounts might have sentimental value, but most won’t.